-PHYS 125 PHYSICS LAB I Fall/Spring, 1 credit hour
+PHYS 125 PHYSICS LAB I

 Physics Laboratory I is a laboratory course to accompany College Physics I (PHYS 121) or University Physics I (PHYS 131).
 Students in these two courses will have common laboratory experiments concerning translational mechanics, rotational mechanics and graphical analysis.
 This course is designated as writing intensive.
 Two hours laboratory per week.
 Corequisite: College Physics I (PHYS 121) or University Physics I (PHYS 131) or permission of instructor.